ZahlGraf/IrrIMGUI/README.md

 The goal of IrrIMGUI is to provide a render engine for the IMGUI system that works together with Irrlicht.

 * [Irrlicht](http://irrlicht.sourceforge.net/) is an easy to learn and very fast 3D graphic engine, that supports OpenGL and DirectX.
-* [IMGUI](https://github.com/ocornut/imgui/) is an Immediate Mode GUI system, that allows the user to draw complex GUI widgets very easily.
+* [IMGUI](https://github.com/ocornut/imgui/) is an Immediate Mode GUI system, that allows users to draw complex GUI widgets very easily.
 Furthermore, I think it has a very nice and modern default graphic style.

 Of course IMGUI is not as complex like CEGUI.
 But for small application it is the ideal solution to have a very potential user interface with just some lines of code.
-If you need instead a complex user interface with scripted widgets and events, and a highly adaptable template system, you should use CEGUI instead.
+However if you need a complex user interface with scripted widgets and events, and a highly adaptable template system, you should use CEGUI instead.
 But take care, you will end up with much more code and dependencies.

 Following Features are supported so far:
 * An Irrlicht bases render engine, that uses high level Irrlicht functions to draw the GUI elements (upcoming version 0.2).